kinjames/Odin-project1-recipe/README.md

 it is still a work in progress.

 it is responsive.
-I decided to use CSS grid to make it responsive in place of media query.
+I decided to use CSS grid and flex box to make it responsive in place of media query.